mohammad-malik/elephant-mice-cicids2017/README.md

 ## Methodological notes

 - The original paper used a private enterprise backbone trace; this project **mirrors the methodology** using public flows.
-- Elephant detection is operationally defined as “bytes ≥ mean + 3·std” (Chebyshev) on the **per 4-tuple** aggregated `bidirectional_bytes`, matching the paper’s size framing and reproducing roughly 5% elephants over the 55,726-row working set.
+- Elephant detection is operationally defined as “bytes ≥ μ + 3·σ” (Chebyshev).
+The cutoff is learned from aggregated 4-tuples but applied to each flow’s bytes to avoid future knowledge; on CIC-IDS2017 this yields only ≈0.09% elephants (49 of 55,726 flows), far below the ≈5% reported in the proprietary trace.
-- Baseline models follow the same family (classical ML with small feature set).
-Hyperparameters are intentionally conservative to keep comparisons fair and transparent.
+- Baseline models follow the same family (classical ML with a five-feature vector) and are now evaluated with 5-fold stratified group cross-validation so that no 4-tuple spans folds.
+Metrics are reported as means ± std. dev., and the best model’s confusion matrix is stored in `reports/plots/confusion_matrix.png`.
 - Notebook outputs (9 figures, 3 tables) are tailored for academic reporting: dataset profiling, threshold justification, and classifier benchmarking.

 ## Next steps